Pregnancy, Labour Preparation & Post Partum Care

 Second trimester is sometimes referred to as the 'golden time' in pregnancy.
 Women often reclaim their energy and have an easier time both physically and emotionally.
 This is an ideal time for self care, bodywork and to become informed about the type of birth you want for you and your baby.

 In third trimester the structural changes that occur due to the growing baby and the changes in stability from the release of the hormone relaxin will often place strain on the body.
 Women often experience pelvic girdle pain, back pain, pubic symphis pain and general discomfort.
 Keeping the sacrum and pelvis mobile will help ease pain and better prepare the body for an easier birth.
-Acupuncture and bodywork (including prenatal massage) is profound for keeping women at ease during this time and addressing any malposition of the baby that may impede with the spontaneous onset of labour.
+Acupuncture and bodywork (including prenatal massage) can help to bring ease during this time.

 Weekly acupuncture treatment from 36 weeks can help prepare the mind and body for the impending birth.
 As a birth educator, Angela uses these treatment sessions to better inform the birthing mother and equip her with practical birthing skills and knowledge.
 Deeply nourishing and informing this is an important time for mum and baby to tune in and together prepare for the upcoming birth.